 What happens if it rains?
 ValeFest is an all-weather event like all other festivals.
 While we hope for good weather, we advise you to dress appropriately.

 Can I bring food and drink in?
 Where can I buy food?
 There is also a selection of quality food stalls and beer tents on site and Costcutter, the Melt, Infusion, Hungry Duck and JC’s will be open as normal on The Vale Village.
-However, you are allowed to bring a sensible amount of food and drink in, but please note that glass containers are not permitted onsite.

 What provisions do you have for disabled access?
 ValeFest is currently working towards the Bronze award with Attitude is Everything and our overarching aim is to continue to make our site and festival as accessible as possible.
 Please have a look at our accessibility page here.
 If this page doesn’t answer your question, please don’t hesitate to contact us.